 Lonni is an 18-year-girl who resides outside Dhaka, Bangladesh.
-Before being the breadwinner of her family, her family struggled to put food on the table.
+Before being the breadwinner of her family, they struggled to put food on the table.
 Through Terre des Hommes Netherlands’ Technical and Vocational Education and Training (TVET) programme, her path in life changed for the better.

 There are many communities in Bangladesh that rely on daily-wage labour, which includes Lonni’s parents.
 Lonni’s father is a mason, a physically demanding job which involves doing brickwork on a daily basis.
 Her mother’s role in the family is traditional which involves cleaning and cooking for the family of five.
 She is also a dressmaker for a contracting company.

 Due to poverty and the parents’ wages not being enough, Lonni was not able to finish Grade 6 and had to support her mother.
 She tried her best to apply for a position despite not having the skills or knowledge to properly operate sewing machines.
 As a child, Lonni was working long hours at the dressmaking shop while making only 50 Bangladeshi Taka per day (which is only about 0.5 Euros).

 When the TVET program began in Bangladesh, staff from Terre des Hommes Netherlands looked for partners to send young people to centres so they could gain skills necessary for their future.
 Lonni was identified among hundreds of other youths.
 “I tried to seek skills rather than thinking I couldn’t do anything because I have no skills or an academic certificate”, Lonni said as she asked her parents for permission in being involved in a training program in the sewing industry.

 She regained her dream to obtain a decent job as a trainer for renowned garment factories.
 She wanted a job in formal factories where she could be a change-maker on safety, compliance, and labour laws in the workplace, and also inspire other vulnerable youngsters to lead a dignified life.